Digital Nomad Life in Bahamas

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "We use a real estate agent.
 We choose the western side of the island, no traffic!
-But of course it depends where your office is located," said one person in Nassau.
+But of course it depends where your office is located," said one expat who made the move to Nassau.

 What do I need to know before moving to Bahamas?